SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-keyvalue-formatted-logs.md

     * | keyvalue field=<field> regex "<regex>" [keys]
     ```

-* **nodrop** forces results to also include messages that do not match any segment of the parse term.
+* **nodrop** forces results to also include messages that don't match any segment of the parse term.
 For details, see [Parse nodrop](parse-nodrop-option.md)